All Episodes

 They didn't say it the year before.

-When the again, it's how you set the table.
+They're only saying it now when the, again, it's how you set the table.

 The context is we were going to let them expire.

-Every the 10% was gonna go to 15% and so on.
+The 10% was going to go to 15% and so on.

-So under that scenario, if we let them expire, and the tax rates go up, the liberals are counting on that.
+So under that scenario, if we let them expire and the tax rates go up, the liberals are counting on that.

-They're hoping for that, and they are thinking that those increased rates are going to result in more money.
+And they are thinking that those increased rates are going to result in more money.

 And now all of a sudden Obama comes along and says, guess what?

-We're gonna keep those rates the same.
+We're going to keep those rates the same.

-We're not gonna sutset them, we're not gonna let them sunset.
+We're not going to let them sunset.

-So and doing this will cost us $800 billion.
+So, and doing this will cost us $800 billion.

 The only way it costs them $800 billion is if they've already spent it based on what they thought it was going to go up.